- 379 Views

 11. Download a Specific Document

-cmclient -u user -p pass -application APP -search "field=value"
+cmclient -u user -p pass -application APP -search "field=value" -retrieve -output file.pdf

 12. Query CMOD DB2 Table